adamwafa/quantumly/README.md

-# quantumly.github.io
+# Quantumly
-Quantumly is a website to help people learn more about physics.
+Quantumly is a website to help students learn more about physics.